quackduck/WarpDrive/README.md

 _Just `wd` takes you to the home directory._

-_No options can be grouped together. `wd -hl --add /` won't work_
+_No options except `-s` can be grouped together. `wd -hl --add /` won't work but `wd -s ~`_

-_If any options are specified, you stay in the same directory even if you specified a directory. `wd -l someDir` won't work_
+_If any options except -s are specified, you stay in the same directory even if you specified a directory. `wd -l someDir` won't work_

  ### Suggestions are welcome, file those or issues [here](https://github.com/quackduck/WarpDrive/issues).